 EDP Epoch Start Time Computation

-To avoid an easy determination of the epoch start time by an eavesdropper in a link, the start time of each EDP epoch in a link is determined by introducing a pseudo random variation around a planned start time occurring at a regular interval.
+To avoid an easy determination of the epoch start time by an eavesdropper(#243), the start time of each EDP epoch (#243)is determined by introducing a pseudo random variation around a planned start time occurring at a regular interval.

+The start time of an epoch is occurring at the same time on each link of an MLD (#243).

-Upon reception on a link of an EDP Epoch Request frame or a(#553) (Re)Association Request frame, the AP may send in response to the requesting non-AP STA, an EDP element including the first epoch TSF start time(#81) based on the TSF of the link, the epoch interval, and the Epoch Number Offset field(#80) set to the next epoch number of the EDP epoch sequence of the EDP group assigned to the non-AP STA.
+Upon reception on a link of an EDP Epoch Request frame or a(#553) (Re)Association Request frame, the AP may send in response to the requesting non-AP STA, an EDP element including the first epoch TSF start time(#81) based on the TSF of the link, the epoch interval, and the Epoch Number Offset field(#80) set to the epoch number n of the epoch starting at the value of the First TSF Start Time field, (#906) of the EDP epoch sequence of the EDP group assigned to the non-AP STA.

 Upon reception of an EDP Epoch Response frame, or of a (Re)Association Response frame containing an EDP element on a link, the non-AP STA of a non-AP MLD shall:

-Store the first epoch TSF start time (#81), the epoch interval, and set its epoch number for this epoch (#80) to the value of the received epoch(#80) number offset for that link.
+Store the first epoch TSF start time (#81), the epoch interval, and set its epoch number n (#1071) for this epoch (#80) to the value of the received epoch(#80) number offset for that link.

 Construct (#330) the corresponding first epoch TSF(#81) start time of its other links according to the formula:

-First(#81) epoch TSF start time of another link= First epoch TSF start time of the receiving link + TSF Offset value between the other link and the receiving link.
+(#1055)The value of the first(#81)(#87) epoch TSF start time of another link shall be equal to the (#287)value of the first (#87)epoch TSF start time of the receiving link + TSF Offset value between the other link and the receiving link.

-NOTE 1—the TSF Offset value is the value received in the latest Basic Multi-Link element exchange.
+NOTE 1—the TSF Offset value between the receiving link and the other links can be computed based on TSF Offset fields (#809) values of the latest Basic Multi-Link element exchange indicating TSF offsets between the reporting AP and reported APs received on any enabled link.(#809).

-At any point of time, for a given link, for any EDP epoch number n (n > 0) in an EDP epoch sequence, the link TSF timer value corresponding to the start time of the EDP epoch number n is called EpochTSFStartTime(n) and is computed according to the formula:
+For a given link(#88), for any EDP epoch number n (n > 0) in an EDP epoch sequence, the link TSF timer value corresponding to the start time of the EDP epoch number n is called EpochTSFStartTime(n) and is computed according to the formula:

-EpochTSFStartTime(n) = PlannedTSFStartTime(n) for the link + ΔIT
+EpochTSFStartTime(n) = PlannedEpoch(#1056)TSFStartTime(n) for the link + ΔIT(n) (#246)

-PlannedTSFStartTime(n) = FirstPlannedEpochTSFStartTime + (n – EpochNumberOffset) × EpochInterval
+PlannedEpoch(#1056)TSFStartTime(n) = FirstPlannedEpochTSFStartTime + (n – EpochNumberOffset) × EpochInterval mod 264 (#1057)

-ΔIT = int (KDF-Hash-Length(PGTK, "ERCM", n)) mod TimeRange
+ΔIT(n)(#246) = int (KDF-Hash-Length(PGTK, "ERCM", Seed + (n × EpochInterval)(#884))) mod TimeRangeTU(#1062)

 and where

-n is a 2 bytes value in little endian order of the current number of
+n is (#545) the current number of

 the EDP epoch in the EDP epoch sequence.

-PlannedTSFStartTime(n) is the TSF timer value of the link corresponding to the start
+PlannedEpoch(#1056)TSFStartTime(n) is the TSF timer value of the link corresponding to the nominal (#810) start

 time of the EDP epoch number n in the EDP epoch sequence.
+This planned start time occurs at a regular time interval equal to the epoch interval (#810).

 EpochNumberOffset is the value indicated in the Epoch Number Offset field of the